How Can We Help?

 How do I get a beta access code?

-The standalone web app is currently in beta and requires an access code.
+The standalone web app is currently in beta and requires an access code to connect your own Jira.
+Demo mode is always open without a code.
 To request a code, email support@projectcommander.app with your name and company.
 We'll send you a code typically within 24 hours.

 What does read-only mode do?